Parish (Church of England): History

 In general Church of England parishes owe their origin to the establishment of a minster church by a corps of clergy.
-That usually large parish was soon subdivided into persistent smaller parishes, by legal doctrine termed ancient parishes each associated with an estate church founded by Anglo-Saxon or, later, Norman landowners using the minster foundation template, regard being had to their feudal dues and overlords.
+That usually large parish was soon subdivided into persistent smaller parishes, by legal doctrine termed "ancient parishes," each associated with an estate church founded by Anglo-Saxon or, later, Norman landowners, following the template for founding minsters, with consideration for the landowners' feudal dues and overlords.
 Having provided the land and usually the building the landowner reserved the right, "the advowson", to select a parish priest subject to the bishop's approval.

 One parish may have straddled two (or rarely more) counties or hundreds and many extended to outlying portions, usually described as "detached parts".
 These were usually commons, a full farm or more modest enclosure or a burial plot, surrounded by the land of another parish.

 Most ecclesiastical parish boundaries, in a few places perambulated each year by beating the bounds, loosely resembles one or more great estates of more than one thousand years ago but more precisely tends to date from simplifications since the 17th century to fit a parish with the updated landowner's bounds assumed (taken on) over intervening centuries thereby minimising disputes.

 Some sparsely populated areas of England were outside any parish, i.e. extra-parochial until the 19th century, though a very few technical exceptions remain (most notably royal peculiars).
 The term unparished area, used for most urban areas, relates to civil parishes and not ecclesiastical parishes.